-With the increase in the cost of post-secondary education, Canadian parents need to think carefully when deciding whether to invest in a Tax-Free Savings Account (TFSA) or a Registered Education Savings Plan (heritage education funds RESP).
+With the increase in the cost of post-secondary education, Canadian parents need to think carefully when deciding whether to invest in a Tax-Free Savings Account (TFSA) or a Registered Education Savings Plan (RESP).
 Want to know more about these saving options?
 Here are a few comparisons to help you make an informed decision.

 1. TFSA and RESP Contributions Grow Tax-Free